Hyundai BlueOn

 Hyundai BlueOn at the 2010 Seoul Motor Show.

-The Hyundai BlueOn was a limited-production subcompact 5-door hatchback electric car produced by Hyundai Motor Company in 2009–2010.
+The Hyundai BlueOn was a limited-production 5-door hatchback battery electric city car produced by Hyundai Motor Company in 2009–2010.
 According to the manufacturer, the Blue-on all-electric range is 140 km and has a top speed of over 130 km/h.
 Field testing with 30 units began in South Korea by late 2010 and sales in the domestic market were scheduled for late 2012.